samieoseh/micro-commerce-app/README.md

 ```
 npm i
 ```
-- Navigate to the individual links above
+- Navigate to the individual links below
 - Then follow the instructions in each app’s README to run that app.

 ## Apps